elf4j/elf4j-engine/README.md

 ## "The Performance Talk"

-It's not how fast you can fill up the log file or repository, it's how fast you can relieve the application from logging duty back to its normal workflow.
+It's not how fast you fill up the log file or repository, it's how fast you relieve the application from logging duty back to its normal workflow.